siddh2/StoreCalculator/README.md

 # StoreCalculator
-Write a python project which will keep adding a stream of number inputted by the user.
-The adding stops as soon as user press q key on the keyboard
+A python project which will keep adding a stream of number inputted by the user.
+The adding stops as soon as user press q key on the keyboard.

 <h1>Store Calculator</h1>